ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Beware of Short-Circuit Rendering in React Native (0 Isn’t Always Nothing!) - <a href="https://medium.com/@pavimohan31/beware-of-short-circuit-rendering-in-react-native-0-isnt-always-nothing-670b30ea4af9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React 19 Features That Will Actually Change How You Code (Not Just Hype) - <a href="https://javascript.plainenglish.io/react-19-features-that-will-actually-change-how-you-code-not-just-hype-9e881b4804f7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `pavi mohan`**
+✍️ **posted by `Nilupul Perera`**

-<blockquote>When working with React or React Native, developers often use short-circuit rendering as a quick way to conditionally show or hide UI…
+<blockquote>Why React 19 Actually Matters
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The Server-First Paradigm: How React is Redefining Web Development in 2025 - <a href="https://medium.com/@Ciara-Hayes/the-server-first-paradigm-how-react-is-redefining-web-development-in-2025-a07a4e74a48a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The No-Fluff Tech Stack to Launch Your Next Million-Dollar SaaS - <a href="https://medium.com/@yang158s/the-no-fluff-tech-stack-to-launch-your-next-million-dollar-saas-64ad6932ec57?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ciara Hayes`**
+✍️ **posted by `Yang`**

-<blockquote>From client-centric SPAs to a new era of server-first architecture, React is undergoing a fundamental transformation that every developer…
+<blockquote>Build modern web apps without getting lost in frameworks, languages, or complexity.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Deep Dive into React.js in 2025: Advanced Patterns, Features, and Best Practices - <a href="https://medium.com/@TheblogStacker/deep-dive-into-react-js-in-2025-advanced-patterns-features-and-best-practices-a5059b782639?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Tried 30+ React.js Courses: Here Are My Top 5 Recommendations for 2025 - <a href="https://medium.com/javarevisited/i-tried-30-react-js-courses-here-are-my-top-5-recommendations-for-2025-86483459d0e8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `javinpaul`**

-<blockquote>React.js continues to evolve as the most popular UI library for building fast, scalable, and maintainable web applications.
+<blockquote>My favorite React courses from sites like Udemy, Coursera, Frontend Masters, ZTM Academy and Educative for learning in depth
-Continue reading on Medium »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>4.
-The Modern Developer’s Guide to i18n: Why next-intl is Changing Everything - <a href="https://medium.com/@aakele/the-modern-developers-guide-to-i18n-why-next-intl-is-changing-everything-7a459d85f6e0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced React.js Tips : Building High-Performance, Scalable, and Maintainable Web Applications - <a href="https://medium.com/@missAvantika/advanced-react-js-tips-building-high-performance-scalable-and-maintainable-web-applications-7b520e7b8bbb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akeleojo Achor`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>What do McDonald’s, Netflix, Google, Microsoft, and every top SaaS have in common?
-They know speaking your users’ language isn’t just…
+<blockquote>React.js remains the foundation of modern front-end development, continuously evolving to empower developers to create fast, interactive…
 Continue reading on Medium »</blockquote>

 <h3>5.
-ReactJS Libraries to speed up development — Every developer should know - <a href="https://codedthemes.medium.com/reactjs-libraries-to-speed-up-development-every-developer-should-know-eac1949ea4bb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced React.js Tips for 2025: Building Modern, Performant, and Maintainable Web Applications - <a href="https://medium.com/@TheEnaModernCoder/advanced-react-js-tips-for-2025-building-modern-performant-and-maintainable-web-applications-9a0cf4b3901c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodedThemes`**
+✍️ **posted by `Ena Modern Coder`**

-<blockquote>Boost React.js development with libraries for performance, flexibility, and improve code quality.
+<blockquote>React.js continues to be the foundation for building dynamic user interfaces on the web, evolving rapidly with features like Server…
 Continue reading on Medium »</blockquote>

 <h3>6.
+Mastering useEffect Cleanup: Why and How to Use It in React - <a href="https://javascript.plainenglish.io/mastering-useeffect-cleanup-why-and-how-to-use-it-in-react-a8f5898e8696?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gaurav Kalita`**

+<blockquote>When you pass a function to useEffect, React optionally allows you to return another function.
+That returned function is the cleanup…
+Continue reading on JavaScript in Plain English »</blockquote>

-React.js in 2025: Comprehensive Deep Dive into Advanced Concepts and Best Practices - <a href="https://medium.com/@Sofia07/react-js-in-2025-comprehensive-deep-dive-into-advanced-concepts-and-best-practices-80811cca5de7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Most important React theory-based (With Pdf) Interview questions and Answer — 2025 - <a href="https://sahilali.medium.com/most-important-react-theory-based-with-pdf-interview-questions-and-answer-2025-9da0711abf38?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sofia ✨`**
+✍️ **posted by `Sahil Ali`**

-<blockquote>React.js remains the foundational library for building dynamic and scalable user interfaces in 2025.
-With continuous enhancements such as…
+<blockquote>React is one of the most popular skills for frontend developers in 2025.
 Continue reading on Medium »</blockquote>

+<h3>8.
+How to Choose the Best ReactJS Development Company for Your Project - <a href="https://medium.com/@jaydheep.vadoriiyaa/how-to-choose-the-best-reactjs-development-company-for-your-project-fd39b371e64f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kautilyam`**

+<blockquote>In today’s rapidly evolving digital landscape, the way that companies build applications can be the difference between success or failure…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Tips for 2025: A Comprehensive Guide to Building High-Performance Web Apps - <a href="https://medium.com/@theHackHabitual/next-js-tips-for-2025-a-comprehensive-guide-to-building-high-performance-web-apps-272a77213da8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React 19 Features That Will Actually Change How You Code (Not Just Hype) - <a href="https://javascript.plainenglish.io/react-19-features-that-will-actually-change-how-you-code-not-just-hype-9e881b4804f7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Nilupul Perera`**

-<blockquote>Next.js has emerged as the go-to React framework in 2025, thanks to its powerful features like React Server Components, Edge Middleware…
+<blockquote>Why React 19 Actually Matters
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Exploring Next.js 14+ Middleware and Edge Functions: Building Ultra-Fast, Scalable Apps in 2025 - <a href="https://medium.com/@TheblogStacker/exploring-next-js-14-middleware-and-edge-functions-building-ultra-fast-scalable-apps-in-2025-4f1d6be88e73?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The No-Fluff Tech Stack to Launch Your Next Million-Dollar SaaS - <a href="https://medium.com/@yang158s/the-no-fluff-tech-stack-to-launch-your-next-million-dollar-saas-64ad6932ec57?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `Yang`**

-<blockquote>Next.js continues to push the boundaries of modern web development, especially with its powerful Middleware and Edge Functions…
+<blockquote>Build modern web apps without getting lost in frameworks, languages, or complexity.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js Mistakes to Avoid in 2025: A Detailed Guide for Developers - <a href="https://medium.com/@theNewGenCoder/next-js-mistakes-to-avoid-in-2025-a-detailed-guide-for-developers-c7b7bfed1b14?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Responsively App — The Ultimate Tool to Test Your Website on Any Device - <a href="https://joodi.medium.com/responsively-app-the-ultimate-tool-to-test-your-website-on-any-device-19c5b4d9835c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The NewGenCoder`**
+✍️ **posted by `Joodi`**

-<blockquote>Next.js remains one of the most popular React frameworks in 2025, powering everything from small websites to complex enterprise…
+<blockquote>Testing your website on multiple devices can be a headache.
+Responsively App makes it effortless.
+It’s free, open-source, and designed for…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Build a Clean Web3 Storefront in Next.js (Free Template Included) - <a href="https://medium.com/@anthony.baker390/build-a-clean-web3-storefront-in-next-js-free-template-included-6b22b94714b4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js in 2025: Mastering Middleware, Server Actions, and Edge Functions for Full-Stack… - <a href="https://medium.com/@theNewGenCoder/next-js-in-2025-mastering-middleware-server-actions-and-edge-functions-for-full-stack-1d79bbd880e2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anthony Baker`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>Selling digital products online should be simple.
-But if you’re a creator or freelancer who wants to use Web3 features like wallet connect…
+<blockquote>Next.js continues to be at the forefront of modern web development, blending React’s power with full-stack capabilities and edge computing.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Next.js in 2025: Leveraging Middleware and Edge Functions for Ultra-Fast, Scalable Web Apps - <a href="https://medium.com/@Amanda10/next-js-in-2025-leveraging-middleware-and-edge-functions-for-ultra-fast-scalable-web-apps-492b33b721ab?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Real-Time User Login Alerts system with Twilio + Next.js - <a href="https://medium.com/@davidfagb/real-time-user-login-alerts-system-d69-2d691b1cd08b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**
+✍️ **posted by `David Fagbuyiro`**

-<blockquote>Next.js remains one of the most powerful frameworks to build performant React applications, and in 2025 it has evolved significantly with…
+<blockquote>Sometimes, you want to know immediately when a user logs into your app, whether it’s for security reasons, user activity monitoring, or…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Prisma + MongoDB + Next.js = Magic Without Headaches - <a href="https://medium.com/@kkduniya/prisma-mongodb-next-js-magic-without-headaches-e42564a3849c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js in 2025: Unlocking the Power of Server Components, Edge Middleware, and Streaming UI ✨ - <a href="https://medium.com/@theHackHabitual/next-js-in-2025-unlocking-the-power-of-server-components-edge-middleware-and-streaming-ui-cabed8fa6bdf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kkduniya  solutions`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>If you’re building a Next.js app and want to save your data (like users, posts, or even your secret samosa recipes 🥟), you need a…
+<blockquote>Next.js continues to redefine modern web development by blending React’s innovation with powerful backend capabilities and edge computing…
 Continue reading on Medium »</blockquote>

 <h3>7.
-The Modern Developer’s Guide to i18n: Why next-intl is Changing Everything - <a href="https://medium.com/@aakele/the-modern-developers-guide-to-i18n-why-next-intl-is-changing-everything-7a459d85f6e0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js in 2025: Building Scalable, Dynamic Applications with Server Components, Edge… - <a href="https://medium.com/@TheEnaModernCoder/next-js-in-2025-building-scalable-dynamic-applications-with-server-components-edge-f608d89e516a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akeleojo Achor`**
+✍️ **posted by `Ena Modern Coder`**

-<blockquote>What do McDonald’s, Netflix, Google, Microsoft, and every top SaaS have in common?
-They know speaking your users’ language isn’t just…
+<blockquote>Next.js has solidified its position as the premier React framework by seamlessly combining client- and server-side rendering, powerful new…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Wizard Forms in Next.js That Keep State Across Routes (RHF + Zustand) - <a href="https://medium.com/@sureshdotariya/wizard-forms-in-next-js-that-keep-state-across-routes-rhf-zustand-067de6d7ff6e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fast Auth: A Secure, Minimalist Google OAuth Template with FastAPI + Next.js - <a href="https://medium.com/@amirabdallahpfe/fast-auth-a-secure-minimalist-google-oauth-template-with-fastapi-next-js-3a87d375ff68?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Paprika`**

-<blockquote>We’ve all been there.
-A multi-step “wizard” form in Next.js works fine until users hit Next →.
-They land on step 2, only to find step 1’s…
+<blockquote>Introduction: Why “Fast Auth” Exists
 Continue reading on Medium »</blockquote>

 <br/>